-For instance, does your roof just need repairs, or is it time for a replacement?
+For instance, does your roof just need repairs, or are there signs you need a replacement?
 If you’ve been a bit careless with your home’s history, it may not be as obvious an answer, but you can still figure it out.

 What’s Your Roof Trying To Tell You?